 - Not just any old life insurance policy will do.
 Disability’s importance doesn’t negate the importance of life insurance as an executive benefit, and it might be worth exploring product types and carriers with your broker.
 Business owners, CEOs and others with very high compensation levels, for example, will need high levels of coverage calling for specialized underwriting that’s spread among carriers.
 And if there’s interest in long-term care as an executive benefit, one option might be a policy where the premium goes toward long-term care if it’s needed.
 But if the holder dies before that’s needed, the plan pays a death benefit to their beneficiaries.

 - Planning for the long term.
 Long-term care coverage is another good executive benefit.
 Never mind that 74 percent of us that reach 65 will need it (at annual costs of $50,000 to $100,000 ).
 There are tax advantages for employer and employee; employer funded premiums are 100 percent deductible as a business expense, and the premium paid by the business is excluded from the employee’s adjusted gross income.

 - Perk-like benefits protect everyone’s interests.
 It’s a good idea to round-out your executive packages with benefits that will help alleviate sources of stress, and better yet for everyone if you follow the trend and cover their costs.
 Legal coverage can be important to higher net worth employees, helping them out for planning needs for wills, trusts and estates.
 Identity theft protection is also smart as executives, with higher disposable incomes and positions of authority in the company, are attractive targets of hackers.
 Their personal assets as well as the employer’s may be at risk.

-When the competition for top talent is fierce, employers who fail to offer more than basic group and retirement plans put themselves at a serious disadvantage.
+When the competition for top talent is fierce, employers who fail to offer more than basic group and retirement plans in their Executive Benefits put themselves at a serious disadvantage.
 Strategically designed executive benefits can be the critical differentiator to hire and keep the talent that will take your organization to the next level.